Haubir/java-native-image-cli/README.md

 # java-native-image-cli

-An example of how to create a platform independent CLI written in Java that runs on a GraalVM Native Image instead of the JVM.
+An example of how to create a platform independent CLI written in Java that runs on a GraalVM Native Image instead of the JVM (to improve runtime performance).

 ## Building a native executable